 Save and restore the toolbar configuration

-Applied query operations
+7. Applied operations bar

 Each tab in the bar/node in the tree appears in a color that denotes the type of action taken.
 The color code is described here:

 In the data table, each row represents an event and each column represents a data value correctly recognized by Devo.
 If the data is not separated by several columns or is shown in the unknown tag structure of the search view, it is normally due to missing or incorrect tags.
 Learn more about tags here.
 The data displayed in the table will change according to the operations you apply to build your query (filters, new columns...).
 Learn more about building queries here.